 All of kale’s positive attributes may be true, BUT that doesn’t mean we should eat it at every meal, every day of the year.

 I know folks that puree kale into their breakfast smoothie, eat a massaged kale salad for lunch, and then dine on Grilled fish and sautéed garlicky kale for dinner.

 The truth is, eating that much kale can have a negative impact on your health.
 Some people can develop kidney stones and/or gallstones due to the high oxalate content.

-First of all, the seasons and nature (my own personal experts), advise that kale is not available ALL year round.
+First of all, the seasons and nature, advise that kale is not available ALL year round.
 Nor should it be.

 According to the Farmer’s Almanac, “Kale is a hardy, cool-season green that is part of the cabbage family.
 It grows best in the spring and fall and can tolerate all fall frosts.”
 This tells me that kale is one of the best greens to eat when the weather is cold or cool.

 As we move into the blistering heat of summer, kale would probably not be the best choice.